gmthj/powerpoint-chess/README.md

-# powerpoint-chess
+# PowerPoint Chess
-chess in powerpoint
+an attempt making a game of chess in PowerPoint

-idk